KatrixReloaded/SoliditySecurityNotes/FOUNDRY_NOTES.md

 - `vm.deal(address, uint256)` takes an address and gives it an amount of tokens
 - `hoax(address, uint256)` combination of `vm.prank()` and `vm.deal()`
 - `vm.txGasPrice(uint256)` sets the tx.gasprice() for the rest of the transaction
+- `vm.warp(uint256)` alters block.timestamp
+- `vm.expectEmit(bool,bool,bool,bool, address)` checks if an event was emitted.
+The first three bool values are for indexed values emitted with events, and the fourth one is for any non-indexed values present in the events.
+The address is of the contract.
+- `vm.roll(uint256)` alters block.number

 ## **Foundry Tools**